 Final thoughts…

-Japan is a country of endless discovery, and with Audley, you can experience it in the ways that most speak to you.
+Japan is a country of endless discovery, and there are many opportunities to experience it in the ways that most speak to you.
 From wandering ancient temples and sampling world-class cuisine to participating in tea ceremonies and admiring snow-capped volcanoes, each day offers moments designed to stay with you for a lifetime.